Rent Increase Impact Calculator

 What this tool does

 This calculator models the annual and cumulative cost impact of a rent increase over multiple years.
 It takes your current monthly rent and the increase percentage, then calculates how much extra you'll pay annually and the total additional cost accumulated across your chosen timeframe.
-The result shows both the immediate year-one impact and how that compounds if the same rate applies to subsequent years.
+The result shows the immediate year-one impact and the cumulative extra cost if the higher rent persists across subsequent years.
 The increase percentage is the primary driver of the outcome—larger percentage increases produce proportionally higher costs.
 A typical scenario involves comparing affordability before and after a lease renewal with a stated increase.
-The calculator assumes the increase rate remains constant year-on-year and doesn't factor in other lease terms, property taxes, or variations in future rent adjustments.
+The calculator assumes the increase applies once and the higher rent then persists across the projection period, and doesn't factor in other lease terms, property taxes, or variations in future rent adjustments.
 Results are for illustrative purposes and reflect the mathematical projection based on your inputs.

 Enter Values